urmastalimaa/interactive_frontend_development/lecture_3/jest_testing_example/README.md

 Package json has following deps:
 ```
 jest-cli
-babel-jest
-babel-polyfill
 bugger
 ```
-We also created a .babelrc file for the Jest, so it can figure out how to do the transpiling.

 Tests are all in __tests__ folder.

 Jest mocks out everything by default, so you need to explicitly unmock dependencies.